Alexandria “Blue Boy”

 Provenance: George H. Worthington (Private Transaction, 1915), Henry C. Gibson (Private Transaction, 1922), Alfred H. Caspary (H.R.
 Harmer Sale 967, 1955), Josiah K. Lilly, Jr. (R.A.
 Siegel Sale 312, 1967), John R. Boker, Jr. (Private Transaction)

-On June 22, 2019, H.R.
-Harmer will conduct the sale of the first part of the ERIVAN Collection of United States Postal History in New York City.
+Over the coming years, H.R.
+Harmer will be conducting sales of the ERIVAN Collection of United States Postal History in New York City.
 Included in the ERIVAN Collection are many of the most celebrated items in all of American philately, including some which have not been on the auction block for decades.